znachor/liftweb/lift-json/README.md

 It does not support:

 * Java serialization (classes marked with @serializable annotation etc.)
-* Maps, Sets, Tuples or other collection types, just Lists for now
+* Maps, Sets, Tuples or other collection types, just Lists and Options for now

 XML support
 -----------